ESMValGroup/ESMValCore/doc/develop/preprocessor_function.rst

 cube should also have lazy data.
 Note that NumPy functions will often call their Dask equivalent if it exists and if their input array is a Dask array, and vice versa.

-Preprocessor functions should preferably be small and just call the relevant :ref:`iris <iris_docs>` code.
+Note that preprocessor functions should preferably be small and just call the relevant :ref:`iris <iris_docs>` code.
-Code that is more involved and applicable more broadly than just in the ESMValCore, should preferably be implemented in iris instead.
+Code that is more involved, e.g. lots of work with Numpy and Dask arrays, and applicable more broadly should preferably be implemented in iris instead.

 Using multiple datasets as input
 ================================